TribalyteTechnologies/BrightByte/MIGRATIONS.md

 1. Access to the source `src/assets/build` of the old version.
 2. Rename the files `Bright.json`, `Commits.json` and `Root.json` by adding Old, for example, `BrightOld.json`.
-3. Deploy the new version.
+3. Deploy the new version with: `npm run truffle:migrate`.
 4. Copy the previous files and paste them to the source `src/assets/build` of the new version.
-5. Run the app.
+5. Run the frontend: `npm start`.
 6. Load the user's json file and enter the password.
 7. Click in the migration button.